Professor Kate Venables

 Emeritus Reader, Nuffield Department of Population Health

-Kate Venables read Physiology (1970) and Medicine (1973) at St Bartholomew’s Hospital, University of London, and worked as a junior doctor in general and respiratory medicine at hospitals in London.
-After a prize-winning Master’s in Occupational Medicine at the London School of Hygiene and Tropical Medicine (1979) she became a Lecturer at LSHTM, then Senior Lecturer in Epidemiology at the National Heart and Lung Institute (Imperial College).
+Kate Venables read Physiology and Medicine at St Bartholomew’s Hospital, University of London, and worked as a junior doctor in general and respiratory medicine at hospitals in London.
+After a prize-winning master’s at the London School of Hygiene and Tropical Medicine she became a Lecturer at LSHTM, then Senior Lecturer in Epidemiology at the National Heart and Lung Institute (Imperial College).

-She ran medical student teaching on occupational and environmental health within the Nuffield Department of Population Health undergraduate course and taught on the MSc in Global Health Science.
-Until recently she was one of the national Chief Examiners for the postgraduate specialist medical qualification in Occupational Medicine within the relevant Faculty of the Royal College of Physicians.
-She ran a major conference on occupational epidemiology at Oxford in 2011, the 22nd in an international series, and published a book ‘Current Topics in Occupational Epidemiology’ in 2013 with Oxford University Press which brought together themes from that conference.
+Her research on aetiological epidemiology led to many scientific publications and she ran a major conference on occupational epidemiology at Oxford in 2011, the 22nd in an international series, and published a book ‘Current Topics in Occupational Epidemiology’ in 2013 with Oxford University Press which brought together themes from that conference.
+Her professional career has included advisory work for the UK and US governments, European Union, and World Health Organisation.